Dickinson S. Miller: Biography

-Dickinson S. Miller was born in Philadelphia on October 7, 1868.
+Dickinson S. Miller was born in Philadelphia on October 7, 1868, a son of law professor Elihu Spencer Miller.
 He received the A.B. degree in 1889 under George Fullerton at the University of Pennsylvania.
 He studied psychology under G. Stanley Hall at Clark University for a year, and then went to Harvard where he was a graduate student under William James, G. H. Palmer, Josiah Royce, and Santayana.
 He received the A.M. from Harvard in 1892.

 He then spent a year in Germany studying at Berlin and Halle under Max Dessoir, Hermann Ebbinghaus, and Friedrich Paulsen, earning his Ph.D. with a dissertation on Das Wesen der Erkenntnis und des Irrthums, which was published as "The Meaning of Truth and Error" in The Philosophical Review in 1893.

 This article led James to abandon Royce's solution of the knowledge problem in terms of an absolute mind.
 James recommended Miller to a post at Bryn Mawr College in 1893, where he was a close friend of Woodrow Wilson.

 In 1899, Miller became a strong critic of James's famous arguments in The Will to Believe that the beneficial effects of a belief somehow increased its "truth."
 His critical article was "The Will to Believe and the Duty to Doubt."

 Miller left Bryn Mawr that year to become an instructor of philosophy at Harvard, where he had a strong and productive collaboration with James.
 James referred to Miller as "my most penetrating critic and intimate enemy."

 In 1904, Miller left Harvard to be a lecturer in philosophy at Columbia University and professor in 1911.
 There he worked with Arthur O. Lovejoy and John Dewey.

 Miller retired from academic work after two years at Smith College (1926-26) and went into a "European retirement."
 He visited Rome at first and then alternated between Florence and Vienna, where he made contact with the "Vienna Circle" of philosophers, including Moritz Schlick, Otto Neurath, Rudolf Carnap, Herbert Feigl, and others.

 Miller challenged a basic principle of the Circle that "no sentence can be admitted to philosophical thought as having a meaning unless it is verifiable in experience."
 Such a principle, he argued "cuts the ground from under its own feet" because a sentence has to already have meaning before you can apply the test.

 In Vienna he met with Ludwig Wittgenstein who was then loosely associated with the Vienna Circle.

 Miller died in Boston on November 13, 1963, and was buried at Laurel Hill Cemetery in Philadelphia.